chsievers/write-you-a-haskell/000_introduction.md

 In a language like Python all expressions have the same type at compile time, and all syntactically valid programs can be evaluated.
 In the case where the program is nonsensical the runtime will bubble up exceptions at runtime.
+The
+*** That is correct, but the double "runtime" sounds strange.
-The Python interpreter makes no attempt to analyze the given program for soundness at all before running it.
+Python interpreter makes no attempt to analyze the given program for soundness at all before running it.